Overview of Interrogatories in Discovery (2026 Full Guide)

 What is the purpose of the interrogatories?

-Can you not answer interrogatories?
+Can you refuse to answer interrogatories?

 In some cases, you can object to interrogatories instead of answering them.
 If a question is overly broad, irrelevant, or seeks privileged information, a formal objection can be filed.
 However, objections must be legally justified.
 Courts may require responses if the interrogatory is deemed reasonable.
 In certain situations, a party can also choose to produce business records instead of providing a written answer, as long as the requesting party can locate the information within those records.